Welcome to SMCore documentation

 By default, debug is only printed when writing your script, info, warn and error are always.

-when your scripts are published! - SMMenu.mys: create menus in your script, for a multiple or single choice, or fully customized multi-level menu with switches and functio calls.
+Don't worry anymore of leftprint("debugging message")when your scripts are published! - SMMenu.mys: create menus in your script, for a multiple or single choice, or fully customized multi-level menu with switches and function calls.

 - SMStrings.mys: useful string manipulation functions.